hphelion/docs.hpcloud.com/apispecs/cdn/hp-cloud-cdn-api.md

 If there are containers, their names are returned in the response body in the requested format as shown in the following examples.
 The JSON and XML formats return additional information about the container as follows:
-* cdn_enabled - Whether the container is currently CDN-Enabled or not.
+* cdn_enabled - Whether the container is currently CDN-Enabled or not
 * ttl - The Time to Live (TTL) for objects in the container
 * x-cdn-uri - The CDN URI you can use to access objects in the container
+* x-cdn-ssl-uri - The CDN USI you can use to access objects in the container via SSL (HTTPS)
+* log_retention - Reserved for future use

 Text/Plain